 Byte Back staff are busy, not just with serving more than 800 students per year, but also as sought-after field experts and thought leaders.
-Our expertise is influencing the fight for digital inclusion and workforce development as permanent solutions to poverty.
+Our expertise is influencing tech diversity and the fight for digital inclusion and workforce development as permanent solutions to poverty.

 Here are upcoming and recent engagements:

 June 6, Tech Community Conversation, Hosted by Connect.DC, DC Public Library & Byte Back

 - Staff members Angela Wright and Ellen Bredt, Tech Training conversation leaders

 June 5, MCON, Tech for Good Discussion sponsored by NBC